 The first remote shutter release is from Canon.
 It has two shutter release modes.
 Either it releases right away, or there is an option with a two-second delay.
 To use the remote, you need to be within 15 feet in front of the camera, since there is no sensor in the back of it.
 This means that this remote controller is more suitable for people who are taking pictures of themselves, rather than photographers.

 Still, it is a pretty good deal for the price.
 You get the basic features of a remote shutter release, without any wires, and it is also compatible with bulb mode.
-If you want to check whether your camera is compatible with this shutter release, you should check the website and the reviews.
+If you want to check whether your camera is compatible with this shutter release, you should check the website.
 An infrared sensor is necessary.

 2. AmazonBasics Wireless Remote (Budget Winner)

 The second remote shutter we have is visually very similar to the Canon one, but it is from AmazonBasics.
 It is a very popular remote control shutter with versions compatible with Canon or Nikon cameras.
-It is also a wireless controller and has a ten-foot range so that you can take photos in many different settings, including family photos, or portraits.
+It is also a wireless controller and has a ten-foot range so that you can take photos in many different settings.
 It can also be used to take zoomed-in pictures as it provides stability and increases clarity.

 When you are holding your camera and using the zoom the smallest amount of shaking will ruin the image.
 The infrared sensor is again obligatory if you want this shutter release to work with your camera, so it is best to buy it only if your camera is compatible.
 Finally, when we take the price into account, this remote control is a steal since it does the job but for a fraction of the average price.